CZERTAINLY/CZERTAINLY/README.md

 The platform is split into several components:
 - interfaces (UIs, REST API, etc.)
 - authentication and authorization
-- core services provided by the platform (discovery, inventory, connectors, authorities, etc.)
+- core services provided by the platform (discovery, inventory, connectors, authorities, tokens, etc.)
 - grouping and entity automation
 - data storage
-- connectors and functional groups and types (discovery provider, ca connector, credential provider, etc.)
+- connectors and functional groups and types (discovery provider, ca connector, credential provider, cryptography provider etc.)

-Components in the platform acts as micro-services and the main approach is to keep each service as a simple container.
+Components in the platform acts as microservices and the main approach is to keep each service as a simple container.

 ## Repositories